Jack Bruce: 1980s

 In 1983, Bruce began working with the Latin/world music producer Kip Hanrahan, and released the collaborative albums Desire Develops an Edge, Vertical's Currency, A Few Short Notes from the End Run, Exotica and All Roads Are Made of the Flesh.
-They were all critically successful, and in 2001 he went on to form his own band using Hanrahan's famous Cuban rhythm section.
+They were all critically successful, and in 2001 he went on to form his own band using Hanrahan's famous Afro-Cuban based rhythm section.
 Other than his partnership with lyricist Pete Brown, Bruce's musical relationship with Hanrahan was the most consistent and long-lasting of his career.

 In 1985, he sang lead and played blues harp on the song "Silver Bullet" with Anton Fier's Golden Palominos.
 It appears on the album Visions of Excess.
 In 1986 he re-recorded the Cream song "I Feel Free" and released it as a single to support an advertising campaign for the Renault 21 motor car.

 In 1989, Bruce secured his first major record deal in a decade, with Epic, and recorded A Question of Time.
 This included two tracks with Ginger Baker on drums, their first collaboration since Cream.
 Baker then joined Bruce's live band and toured the United States at the turn of the decade.